apollo

 What if I have taken an overdose of Merlin-8 Tablet

-Do not take more than the prescribed dose of Merlin-8 Tablet as it may cause overdose.
-The symptoms of overdose include fast heartbeat, severe drowsiness, confusion, agitation, and weakness.
-If you suspect you have taken overdose or notice signs of overdose, please consult a doctor immediately.
+An overdose of Merlin-8 Tablet may cause a fast heartbeat, severe drowsiness, confusion, agitation, and weakness.
+If you suspect you have taken an overdose or notice signs of overdose, please consult a doctor immediately.

 Drug Warnings